-Once the Statement of Completion has been filed, and subject to any other approval requirements, the proponent can proceed to construct the project.
-The project must be implemented in the manner described in the Screening Report, Environmental Review Report or Equivalent Review Process Report.
+Once the Statement of Completion has been submitted, and subject to any other approval requirements, the proponent can proceed to construct the project.
+The project must be implemented in the manner described in the Screening Report or Environmental Review Report.
 Any further commitments the proponent made to address concerns after one of the above-noted reports was prepared must also be fulfilled as the project is implemented.
-The proponent must also comply with any conditions that the Minister apply in a decision not to elevate a project.
-Construction of projects that are subject to the Environmental Screening Process cannot begin until the requirements of the Environmental Screening Process have been met.
+The proponent must also comply with any conditions that the Minister impose in a decision denying an elevation request.

-During implementation of the project, the proponent must undertake any monitoring outlined in the Screening Report, Environmental Review Report or Equivalent Review Process Report.
-Monitoring is necessary to ensure that the mitigation measures identified in the Screening Report or Environmental Review Report or Equivalent Review Process Report are fulfilled and are effective.
+During implementation of the project, the proponent must undertake any monitoring outlined in the Screening Report or Environmental Review Report.
+Monitoring is necessary to ensure that the mitigation measures identified in the Screening Report or Environmental Review Report are fulfilled and are effective.
 The results of monitoring shall be communicated to the public, Indigenous communities and review agencies, if required or requested.